stacktrace-nso/nonskating.club/content/guides/jam-timer.md

 Before initiating a continuation, the officials should inform the coaches and allow the Lead Jammer the opportunity to opt out of invoking the continuation rule.
 (See [JRDA Officiating Procedures and Staffing Guidelines](https://www.juniorrollerderby.org/officiating-procedures), section 4).

-Some teams indicate during the captains and coaches meeting prior to the game that they will opt out in all cases, meaning that this rule will not take effect and obviating the need to explicitly consult them.

 Be aware that Injury Call-Offs are a relatively new rule that is not applied often, due to its limited circumstances of use.
 Not all officials may know the fine points of the rule.

 ## Additional Responsibilities

-The Jam Timer role is a good one for the Head NSO, because it places the HNSO in the center of the track and allows them to observe the other officials at work.
+The Jam Timer role can be a good one for the Head NSO, because it places the HNSO in the center of the track and allows them to observe the other officials at work.

 If the number of available officials is badly constrained, it is possible for the Jam Timer to also act as solo Penalty Tracker.
 (This combination will only happen in Regulation, not Sanctioned, games, due to the sanctioning requirement of lineup tracking).
 Other combinations are less viable.